Introduction to the Course

 Your On-demand Course with Instructor Support

-Immediate access to all course lessons discussing concepts, reviewing procedures and flushing out context and applicability.
+Immediate access for 6 months to all course lessons discussing concepts, reviewing procedures and flushing out context and applicability.

 Plus, I’m here to support you upon request.